vjardin/libecoli/doc/architecture.rst

    The *ecoli parse tree*, result of parsing.

-Each node of the *parse tree* references the node of the *grammar tree* that matched.
+Each node of the *parse tree* references the node of the *grammar graph* that matched.
 It also stores the string vector that matched.

 .. figure:: parse-tree2.svg